-Typically, the Medicaid / institutionalized spouse’s monthly income goes to the facility handing his/her long-term care needs, less a "personal needs allowance" ($130.00 / month as of July 2018).
-The Medicaid recipient’s contribution (i.e. co-pay) is known as “cost of care.”
+Typically, the Medicaid / institutionalized spouse’s monthly income goes to the facility handing his/her long-term care needs, less a "personal needs allowance" ($130.00 / month as of January 2020).
+The Medicaid recipient’s contribution (i.e. co-pay) is known as “cost of care” or "patient responsibility."

 But, a portion (or all) of a Medicaid recipient’s income can be diverted to the community spouse (thereby reducing their cost of care) if the community spouse does receive enough income to cover certain living expenses.
 This is referred to as the "monthly maintenance needs allowance."

 However, Medicaid has a "you can't have your cake and eat it to" exception: those engaging in the "spousal refusal" or "just say no" Medicaid strategy cannot take advantage of the MMMNA!